-Nipah virus death toll rises in India
+'Hero' nurse who died battling Nipah

+"I don't think I will be able to see you again.
+Sorry.
+Please raise our children well."

+Lini Puthussery, a 28-year-old nurse, wrote this note to her husband as she was dying from the deadly Nipah virus on Monday in India's southern state of Kerala.
+She has two sons, aged five and two.

-At least 10 people have died in the Nipah virus outbreak in the southern Indian state of Kerala, doctors say.
+At least nine other people have died in the outbreak in Kozhikode, formerly Calicut.

 Two others who have tested positive for the virus are critically ill.
 Some 40 people have been put into quarantine following the deaths.